shivashant25/Nerdio-Lab/Hands-on lab/01-Create-nmm-account.md

 # Lab 1: Create NMM Account

+## Overview

+Azure AD Security Groups are Security Principals, which means they can be used to secure objects in Azure AD.
+They can be created natively in Azure AD, or synced from Windows AD with Azure AD Connect.

 ## Exercise 1: Create Groups in Azure AD.

+In this exercise, you'll be creating two security groups from Azure Active Directory by logging into the Azure Portal.

 1. Navigate to the Azure portal, then search for **Active Directory** in the search bar and select **Azure Active Directory** from the suggestions.